mandelsoft/kipxe/README.md

   If a mapping is given, there is no additional value merging, the merging task is completely left to the mapping implementation.

-  The default spiff based mapper (used by the Kubernetes adaption) checks after the merging for a top-level field `output` if this field is present, its content is used as mapping result.
-Otherwise the merged template is used as a whole.(This is offered to simplify the composition of completely new processing values as result of a mapping process, which would be difficult in spiff otherwise)
+  The default spiff based mapper (used by the Kubernetes adaption) supports several usage modes, all of them have implicit access to the request metadata via the field `metadata`:

+  - *pure metadata modification*
+    if the template specifies the `metadata` field as non-temporary field, the result of the mapping is its content.
+This can be used, for example for mapping fields in metadata mappers.
+  - *dedicated output field*
+    if the template specifies a field with the name `output`, the mapping result is the content of this field.
+This can be used to compose a completely new structure of the processing values.
+  - *plain template*
+    if neither the metadata field is given, nor the output field, the content of the complete processing result of the template (non-temporary fields) is used.
+The implicit `metadata` field is a temporary field.
+This mode can be used to create an initial or modify a given set of processing values by accessing the original request metadata.

 #### The Resource Processing